 But you can help yourself by knowing how financing works — by knowing…

-- a low-interest rate and other favorable terms can give you more borrowing power
+- A low-interest rates and other favorable terms can give you more borrowing power

 Some of us have this kind of knowledge because we have made a lot of mistakes.
 I won’t mention any names, but someone I know once showed up at a car dealership and eagerly accepted a 16.99 percent interest rate on a used pickup truck.